duckdb/pg_duckdb/docs/gotchas_and_syntax.md

 - **Avoid mixed transactions**.
 There is a setting `duckdb.unsafe_allow_mixed_transactions` to bypass the separate-write rule.
 This is not recommended as it can lead to data inconsistency if one part of the transaction fails.

-### Data Types

-- **Advanced types need a DuckDB context**. `STRUCT`, `MAP`, and `UNION` types are only available within a DuckDB execution context.
-This means using them inside `duckdb.query()` or in tables created with `USING duckdb`.
-In PostgreSQL, they are represented as text.

-- **Numeric precision differs**.
-DuckDB's `DECIMAL` type has a smaller precision range than PostgreSQL's `NUMERIC`.
-If a PostgreSQL `NUMERIC` value is outside DuckDB's supported range, it will either cause an error or be converted to a `DOUBLE`, which may cause precision loss.

-- **Timestamp precision loss**.
-DuckDB's high-precision `TIMESTAMP_NS` is truncated to microsecond precision when converted to a PostgreSQL `TIMESTAMP`.

-- **JSONB becomes JSON**.
-When reading from DuckDB, `JSONB` columns are converted to the `JSON` type.
-You must also use DuckDB's JSON functions, not PostgreSQL's.

 ### MotherDuck